nxt-insurance/nxt_http_client/README.md

 ### Github Package Registry

+To release a new version follow the steps strictly:

+- Commit all your feature changes
+- Update the version number in `version.rb`,
+- Run bundle install to update the Gemfile.lock
+- Open your PR and get it approved and merged
-To release a new version, update the version number in `version.rb`, and then run `bin/release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to the github package registry.
+- Checkout to main and then run `bin/release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to the github package registry.

 Before releasing a new version, make sure you have authenticated with the Github package registry.
 To do so, create a personal access token ([in your Github account settings](https://github.com/settings/tokens))